 That’s my overwhelming impression of Tommy Robinson: an unremarkable racist trying to portray himself as an everyman.
 So the BBC’s effort to legitimise him is totally baffling.

-Indeed, since his release from prison for a crime he admitted to committing, the broadcaster has allowed the likes of Gerrard Batten – the lump of pink flesh currently occupying the UKIP leadership – and Breitbart alumnus and Farage-brownnoser Raheem Kassam to express effusive praise for Robinson in long radio screeds without anyone to rebut them.
+Indeed, since his release from prison for a crime he admitted committing, the broadcaster has allowed the likes of Gerard Batten – the lump of pink flesh currently occupying the UKIP leadership – and Breitbart alumnus and Farage-brownnoser Raheem Kassam to spew effusive praise for Robinson in extended radio screeds without anyone to rebut them.
 While it’s perfectly valid to allowed far-right figures to simply discredit themselves, there will be enough people listening who can’t see the past the fog, and will simply think ‘actually, they might have a point.’

-So in future, BBC presenters should do more than simply shrug their shoulders when Robinson or one of his proxies tells them that his stay in prison was akin to Guantanamo Bay.
+So in future, BBC presenters should do more than simply shrug their shoulders when Robinson or one of his proxies tells them that his stay in prison was akin to Guantanamo Bay (hang on, I thought prison was ‘too soft’).
 They should explain to the listening public that the prison itself has rebutted Robinson’s claims, that not everyone they host has a legitimate point to make, and that, in fact, far from being the working-class hero he has too often been portrayed as, Tommy Robinson is a nothing more than a street criminal.